Sotiris Moustakas: Political activities

 Although not widely advertised, Moustakas in his youth was involved in the Greek Cypriot national liberation struggle of EOKA against British colonialism, acting as a messenger, and writing political graffiti.
 During that period, he was arrested by the British and spent 7 months in jail.

 Death

 Moustakas felt unwell during rehearsals for an upcoming Aristophanes play, and was transferred to the General State Hospital of Athens.
 He was taken to the intensive care unit, where he died in the early morning hours of 4 June 2007.
 He had been suffering from cancer for some years.
 At his funeral, his coffin was draped with a Greek flag.

 Personal life

-He was married to the Greek actress Maria Bonellou, with whom he has a daughter, Alexia.
+He was married to the Greek actress Maria Bonellou, with whom he had a daughter, Alexia.
 His wife, Maria, died on August 30, 2007, due to Alzheimer, at the age of 66, about 3 months after the death of Sotiris.